JakeBrown-IT/modern-c-projects/1 - Basic Features of C/08 - Arrays/projects/P08 - grade-math/README.md

-Section 08 - Arrays
+Section 08 - Arrays // Project 8
-Programming Project 8

 Modify Programming Project 7 so that it prompts for five quiz grades for each of five students, then computes the total score and average score for each student, and the average score, high